Maryland Sen. Van Hollen says he was denied entry to the El Salvador prison holding Abrego Garcia

 “They stopped us because they are under orders not to allow us to proceed," Van Hollen said.

-U.S. President Donald Trump and Salvadoran President Nayib Bukele said this week that they have no basis to send him back, even as the U.S. Supreme Court has called on the administration to facilitate his return.
+U.S. President Donald Trump and Salvadoran President Nayib Bukele said this week that they have no basis to send him back, even as the Trump administration has called his deportation a mistake and the U.S. Supreme Court has called on the administration to facilitate his return.
 Trump officials have said that Abrego Garcia, a Salvadoran citizen who was living in Maryland, has ties to the MS-13 gang, but his attorneys say the government has provided no evidence of that and Abrego Garcia has never been charged with any crime related to such activity.

+Van Hollen’s trip has become a partisan flashpoint in the U.S. as Democrats have siezed on Abrego Garcia's deportation as what they say is a cruel consequence of Trump's disregard for the courts.
+Republicans have criticized Democrats for defending him and argued that his deportation is part of a larger effort to reduce crime.
+White House press secretary Karoline Leavitt held a news conference on Wednesday with the mother of a Maryland woman who was killed by a fugitive from El Salvador in 2023.

 While Van Hollen was denied entry, several House Republicans have visited the notorious gang prison in support of the Trump administration's efforts.
 Rep. Riley Moore, a West Virginia Republican, posted Tuesday evening that he'd visited the prison where Abrego Garcia is being held.
 He did not mention Abrego Garcia but said the facility "houses the country's most brutal criminals."